Today Public Policy Institute

 It was managed by a 15 member board.
-Fr Peter Serracino Inglott was one of the founder members.
+Peter Serracino Inglott was one of the founders.
 An award for Civic Engagement was established by the institute in his memory.
 The Migrant Offshore Aid Station was the first winner, awarded by the President of the Republic at the Verdala Palace in November 2015.

-In 2018, the Today Public Policy Institute closed.
+In 2018, the Today Public Policy Institute announced its closure.